Rock Your Body: Music video

-The music video was directed by Francis Lawrence and filmed in February 2003.
+The music video was directed by Francis Lawrence and filmed on February 4–5, 2003, on Stage 5 at Ren-Mar Studios.
 It opens within a black cube with an array of different colored lights with several people dancing.
 The video inter-cuts to Justin Timberlake singing to the song.
-Timberlake then floats to the floor from an opening in the cubic's ceiling, performing choreography with his supporting dancers and singing to the track's first verse.
+Timberlake then floats to the floor from an opening in the cube's ceiling, performing choreography with his supporting dancers and singing to the track's first verse.
 Throughout the video, it inter-cuts to Timberlake dancing by himself, with the sections sometimes featuring the camera panning around Timberlake's face.
 Entering the second verse, Timberlake is in the cube on his own, manipulating the motion of the cube with his hands, with his legs following the moving platform.
 Timberlake then returns performing choreography again with his dancers.

 Following the second chorus, Timberlake dances with Staci Flood, who lip syncs Vanessa Marquez's section.
 Timberlake is seen beatboxing.
-The video ends with the final Timberlake duplicate running the opposite direction.
+The video ends with Timberlake's duplicates dancing.

 Live performances

-Justin Timberlake performed "Rock Your Body" during his Justified World Tour and the Christina Aguilera conjoint tour Justified & Stripped Tour, both in support of his debut album Justified.
-Timberlake performed the song live on the sketch comedy show Saturday Night Live in October 2003, where he served as host and musical guest.
+Timberlake performed "Rock Your Body" during his Justified World Tour and the Christina Aguilera conjoint tour Justified & Stripped Tour, both in support of his debut album Justified.
+He performed the song live on the sketch comedy show Saturday Night Live in October 2003, where he served as host and musical guest.
 On February 1, 2004, Timberlake performed the song with pop singer Janet Jackson during her performance at the Super Bowl XXXVIII halftime show.
-At the moment he sang the lyric "I'll have you naked by the end of this song," the singer ripped off part of Jackson's outfit, momentarily exposing her right breast on live television.
+At the moment he sang the lyric "Bet I'll have you naked by the end of this song", he ripped off part of Jackson's outfit, momentarily exposing her right breast on live television.
 Timberlake distanced himself from the controversy while Jackson faced much criticism and backlash.
-He later commented that "America's harsher on women...[and] unfairly harsh on ethnic people."
+He later commented that "America's harsher on women ... [and] unfairly harsh on ethnic people."
 Timberlake performed the song at the Hollywood Palladium, following his performance at the 55th Annual Grammy Awards on February 10, 2013.
 He performed "Rock Your Body" in a medley with other of his songs at the 2013 MTV Video Music Awards.
-In 2016, the singer performed the song along with "Can't Stop the Feeling!" during the interval act of the Eurovision Song Contest 2016 grand finale.
+In 2016, he performed the song along with "Can't Stop the Feeling!" during the interval act of the Eurovision Song Contest 2016 grand finale.

-"Rock Your Body" was featured on The Justified World Tour (2003/04), Justified and Stripped Tour (2003), FutureSex/LoveShow (2007), Legends of the Summer (2013) and The 20/20 Experience World Tour (2013/14).
+"Rock Your Body" was featured on The Justified World Tour (2003/04), Justified and Stripped Tour (2003), FutureSex/LoveShow (2007), Legends of the Summer Stadium Tour with rapper Jay-Z (2013), The 20/20 Experience World Tour (2013/14), The Man of the Woods Tour (2018/19) and The Forget Tomorrow World Tour (2024/25).
 He again performed the song during the Super Bowl LII halftime show in 2018, this time abruptly stopping the "have you naked..." line and, after a brief pause, segueing into another song.